beacons of pride (2024)

 Duration - 5:50

+The piece begins with a beautiful lyrical opening, where the central theme is gently passed from instrument to instrument, representing the unity and togetherness within the community.
+The music flows with warmth and tenderness, creating a peaceful atmosphere that mirrors the comfort of finding one's place in a supportive space.
+The middle section, energetic and fast-paced, reflects the brilliant, vibrant illuminations of the rainbow lights, a visual representation of strength and resilience.
+The rhythmic pattern in Bar 101 represents a heartbeat and pushes the music forward, leading to a powerful climax with an underlying sense of sombre reflection.
+This serves as a reminder that the journey toward pride and acceptance often comes with struggle.
 The final section returns to the lyrical themes from the beginning, offering a reflective and contemplative mood.
 The music softens as it revisits the peaceful, flowing figures, allowing space for reflection.
 As the piece comes to a resonant close, it leaves the listener with a sense of quiet resolution and the enduring power of community and self-acceptance.

-By crafting this piece, I hope to open doors for other young composers and musicians to see themselves and their stories reflected in the band world.
+As an LGBTQ+ composer, I’ve always found the band one of my safest spaces—surrounded by a loving community that embraced me for who I am.
+I wanted to pour those emotions into this piece to honour the resilience and joy of finding and creating your own safe spaces.
+By writing music celebrating 2SLGBTQIA+ voices, I hope to open doors for other young composers and musicians to see themselves and their stories reflected in the band world.
 It’s a step toward more visibility and understanding, and I hope it resonates with those who, like me, have found a home in music.